 Commissioned Officers hold some of the highest ranks in the Army.
 The three commissioned officer ranks are Second Lieutenant, First Lieutenant, and Captain.
 The Second Lieutenant, O-1, rank is a solid gold bar, the First Lieutenant, O-2, has a solid silver bar, and Captain, O-3, has two joined silver bars.

 Warrant Officers hold the rank of W-1 to W-5, and like Commissioned Officers, have bars to signify their ranks.
 Warrant Officer 1’s rank features a black tile on the silver bar.
 When the ranks increase, the number of black tiles increase by one, except for Chief Warrant Officer 5, which has a thin vertical black line on the silver bar.

-Field Officers include Major, Lieutenant Colonel, and Colonel and are in command of larger sized groups of soldiers.
+Field Grade Officers include Major, Lieutenant Colonel, and Colonel and are in command of larger sized groups of soldiers.
 Major and Lieutenant Colonels have seven pointed oak leaves.
 Majors have a gold oak leaf and Lieutenant Colonels have silver oak leaves.
 Colonels have a silver right facing eagle clutching a bundle of arrows with a superimposed shield on its chest.

 Enlisted members of the Army fall between the ranks of a Private, E-1, to Specialist, E-4.
 Private is the first rank of the Army and they are in Basic Combat Training.
 Private Second Class, E-2, is the first enlisted rank to receive insignia, which is a single chevron.
 Private First Class introduces a bottom rocker with a chevron.
-Specialist, E-4 has the shield-shaped insignia and Corporal, also an E-4, has three chevrons.
+Specialist, E-4 has the shield-shaped insignia and Corporal, also an E-4, has two chevrons.